The following encryption algorithms are acceptable for protecting Restricted Data at the University of Florida, based upon NIST SP800-131A, R2.

 Servers shall be configured to accept only approved cipher suites.
 All unapproved ciphers should be removed from the configuration to prevent their use.
-For further information, consult NIST SP 800-52r1.
+For further information, consult NIST SP 800-52,R2.

-The minimum acceptable version is TLS 1.1, and TLS 1.2 is highly recommended.
+The minimum acceptable version is TLS 1.2, and TLS 1.3 is highly recommended.
 All previous SSL and TLS versions must be removed from the configuration to prevent their use.
-Specific use cases (compatibility with a required but outdated browser version) that require TLS 1.0 may be used, but TLS 1.1 and 1.2 must be configured to be preferred over 1.0 so that capable browsers will not use TLS 1.0.
+Specific use cases (compatibility with a required but outdated browser version) that require TLS 1.0 or TLS 1.0 may be used, but TLS 1.2 and 1.3 must be configured to be preferred over 1.0 or 1.1 to disallow the use of the legacy TLS versions.

 It is highly recommended that UF servers use public key certificates issued by the InCommon Certificate Authority, for which UF has a license allowing unlimited use at no additional cost.

 - TLS_RSA_WITH_AES_128_GCM_SHA256 (TLS 1.2)

 Recommended suites (for greater compatibility):

 - TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256 (TLS 1.2)